Get in touch

-For many years, the UK government has offered R&D Tax Credits as an incentive to promote private sector investment in innovation.
-The scheme is divided into two branches, mostly depending on the size of the company claiming: there’s the SME scheme for smaller companies, and for larger organisations there’s RDEC.
+The R&D Tax Credits scheme is divided into two branches, mostly depending on the size of the company claiming: there’s the SME scheme for smaller companies, and for larger organisations there’s the Research and Development Expenditure Credit (RDEC).

-The RDEC scheme is designed for bigger, more established UK companies that have paid out money for R&D projects and which are also subject to UK Corporation Tax.
+The RDEC scheme is designed for bigger, more established UK companies.
 SMEs generally must apply for their R&D tax relief using the SME scheme which is slightly different from RDEC in that it’s more generous.
 Having said that, RDEC claims are usually, by their nature, much larger.

 Companies claiming R&D Tax Credits using the RDEC scheme should have more than 500 staff and at least €86 million gross assets or €100 million turnover.
 However, some SMEs can also claim using RDEC if, for example, they've received certain state-funded grants.